 The Federal Motor Carrier Safety Administration’s stand on this issue has been noteworthy and commendable.
 Increasing hours of service for truck drivers with pet companions only exposes to fatigue these drivers who are already tired from their long journeys.

-If you or a loved one have been injured in a truck accident, talk to an Atlanta trucking accident attorney at the Katz Law Firm, and determine your legal options for a claim for compensation for damages.
+If you or a loved one have been injured in a truck accident, talk to an Atlanta trucking accident attorney at the Katz Personal Injury Lawyers, and determine your legal options for a claim for compensation for damages.
 You could be eligible for damages that include medical expenses, lost income, lost earning capacity, pain and suffering, and other damages.
 Further, your spouse could be entitled to damages like loss of consortium.
 Talk to a lawyer at our firm, and get a complete evaluation of your claim.